MordantWastrel/cf_swarm/part-3-docker-in-development/part3-build-vs-deploy.md

 ## Docker Imaegs and the Container Registry

 When we ran `docker-compose up` in the previous section, we created a **container** based on a publicly-available Ortus Commandbox Image.
 A Docker **image** is a blueprint for a container that is itself made from one or more, previous Docker images.
-The Ortus Commanndbox image, for example, is based on the [official AdoptOpenJDK Java 8 'slim' image](https://hub.docker.com/r/adoptopenjdk/openjdk8), which is itself based on the official Ubuntu 18 image, as you can see in the [AdoptOpenJDK Dockerfile](https://github.com/AdoptOpenJDK/openjdk-docker/blob/master/8/jdk/ubuntu/Dockerfile.hotspot.releases.slim).
+The Ortus Commanndbox image, for example, is based on the [official AdoptOpenJDK Java 8 'slim' image](https://hub.docker.com/r/adoptopenjdk/openjdk8), which is itself based on the [official Ubuntu 18 image](https://hub.docker.com/_/ubuntu), as you can see in the [AdoptOpenJDK Dockerfile](https://github.com/AdoptOpenJDK/openjdk-docker/blob/master/8/jdk/ubuntu/Dockerfile.hotspot.releases.slim).

+When